shpiliwilly/test_cs/README.md

 # test_cs

-To build the project, you'll need cmake and boost libs installed:
+To build the project, you'll need cmake and boost (only lockfree is used) installed:

 ```
 $> mkdir build